SQLpassion/katacoda-scenarios/hello-world/intro.md

-Welcome to the first Katacoda Scenario of SQLpassion e.U.!
+Welcome to the first Katacoda Scenario of SQLpassion, powered by Klaus Aschenbrenner!